 She began her music career at the age of 12 when she sang with The Esquires at the Bendigo YMCA.
 A year later she appeared on local TV pop music series, The Go!!
 Show.

-From 1964 to 1966 she regularly performed with The Esquires and, in 1967, she formed a vocal trio called The Creations with her sister, Glenys, and Michelle Kennedy.
+From 1964 to 1966 she regularly performed with The Esquires and, in 1967, she formed an all-girl vocal trio called The Creations with her sister, Glenys, and Michelle Kennedy.

 She also joined a soul-based group called Dice, which were later renamed as the Laurie Allen Revue and which featured Laurie Allen (ex-Bobby & Laurie) on lead vocals.

 Hewett started her solo music career in 1970, appearing regularly on Aussie TV pop music series, Bandstand where her popularity with viewers resulted in her winning Best Newcomer Female Singer at the Bandstand Awards in December of that year.

 She signed with Festival Records and her debut single, a cover version of Delaney and Bonnie‘s Super Star was released in June 1971.
 It reached #30 on the Australian Top 40 Singles chart.

 From November 1971 to July 1972 Hewett acted in the Australian musical theatre version of Godspell at the Playbox Theatre in Melbourne.